AlistairDavidson/public-event-planner/README.md

 bio onto booking, same rules as tech specs

-async/await?

 search over existing answers for the likes of band type

 Solve issue with dates on viewmodels (set createdDate -> also sets createdDateAsDate)

+... global hydration solution?

 Surely consolidate code more, somehow - esp front page